-In a medium saucepan, combine the sugar and butter and cook over medium heat until the butter is melted.
+In a medium saucepan, combine 110 grams of sugar and 25 grams of butter and cook over medium heat until the butter is melted.

-Take the pan away from the heat and add the currants, candied peel, and nutmeg to the melted sugar and butter.
+Remove the pan from heat and add currants, candied peel, and nutmeg to the melted sugar and butter.

-On a lightly-floured surface, roll the pastry thinly and cut into rounds of about 1/4-inch thickness with a 4-inch diameter.
+On a lightly floured surface, roll the pastry thinly and cut into 4-inch rounds of about 1/4-inch thickness.

-Lightly grease a baking sheet with a little butter.
-Place each cut round onto the board and add a small spoonful of filling onto center of each pastry circle.
+Lightly grease a baking sheet with the leftover butter.
+Place each cut round onto the sheet and add a small spoonful of filling to the center of each one.

-Dampen the edges of the pastry with a little cold water and draw the edges together over the fruit and pinch to seal.
+Dampen the edges of the pastry with cold water and draw the edges together over the fruit.
+Pinch to seal.

-This may look a little thick in the center, but turn the patty over, and then press gently with a rolling pin to flatten the cakes.
+Turn the patty over (it might look thick in the center), and then press gently with a rolling pin to flatten the cakes.

-Snip a V in the top with a pair of scissors to help steam escape during cooking.
+With a pair of cooking scissors, snip a V shape in the top of each cake to help steam escape during the baking process.

-Then brush the cakes all over with cold water and sprinkle each cake with a little extra sugar.
+Brush the cakes all over with cold water and sprinkle each cake with leftover sugar.

-Bake in the center of a preheated oven for 15 minutes or until the edges are lightly golden brown.
+Bake in the center of the oven for 15 minutes or until the edges are lightly golden brown.

-Remove from the oven and place the Eccles cakes on a wire cooling rack and leave them to go cold.
-Though they are also rather tasty warm.
-You choose!
+Remove from the oven and place the Eccles cakes on a wire cooling rack to cool off.

 Serve and enjoy cold or warm!